 - Under Medicaid, states are required to provide coverage for hearing instruments for children and adolescents under 21 years of age.
-Washington State Apple Health provides coverage for "new, nonrefurbished, monaural or binaural hearing aids, which includes the ear mold and batteries, for eligible clients age 20 and younger."1 Under certain circumstances, coverage also includes hearing aid replacements, repairs, and rentals.1 Apple Health also provides coverage for Cochlear implant external speech processors and Bone Anchored Hearing Aids (Baha) speech processors, including maintenance, repair, and batteries.1 - The Patient Protection and Affordable Care Act (ACA) details ten essential health benefits that must be included in every individual and small employer health plan.^{2,3} For children, hearing screening and Cochlear implants are considered essential health benefits under rehabilitative and habilitative services and devices (personal communication, Health Benefit Exchange (HBE), December 2019).
-However, the ACA does not include hearing aids as an essential health benefit, and individual health plans on the private health market are not required to provide coverage for hearing aids for youth (personal communication, HBE, December 2019). - As of 2017, 24 states have mandated that private health plans provide coverage for hearing instruments for youth.4 - While some health plans in Washington State include coverage for hearing instruments, individual and small employer health plans offered on the Exchange generally do not provide a hearing aid benefit for youth (personal communication, December 2019). - The Affordable Care Act is currently being challenged in the U.S. Court System.
-On January 3, 2020 Washington State Attorney General Bob Ferguson stated that Washington, as part of a 20 state coalition, is "seeking review of a decision in the U.S. Court of Appeals for the Fifth Circuit, which held that the individual mandate is unconstitutional, but declined to further rule on the validity of the ACA's remaining provisions."5 The court's ruling on the ACA would impact health care coverage and affordability in Washington State.5
+Washington State Apple Health provides coverage for "new, nonrefurbished, monaural or binaural hearing aids, which includes the ear mold and batteries, for eligible clients age 20 and younger."
+Under certain circumstances, coverage also includes hearing aid replacements, repairs, and rentals.
+Apple Health also provides coverage for Cochlear implant external speech processors and Bone Anchored Hearing Aids (Baha) speech processors, including maintenance, repair, and batteries. - The 2010 Patient Protection and Affordable Care Act (ACA) details ten essential health benefits that must be included in every individual and small employer health plan. ^{2,3} For children, hearing screening and Cochlear implants are considered essential health benefits under rehabilitative and habilitative services and devices (personal communication, Health Benefit Exchange (HBE), December 2019).
+However, the ACA does not include hearing aids as an essential health benefit, and individual health plans on the private health market are not required to provide coverage for hearing aids for youth (personal communication, HBE, December 2019). - As of 2017, 24 states have mandated that private health plans provide coverage for hearing instruments for youth.4 - While some health plans in Washington State include coverage for hearing instruments, individual and small employer health plans offered on the Exchange generally do not provide a hearing aid benefit for youth (personal communication, December 2019). - In 2020, the Washington Health Benefit Exchange began offering new public option plans as part of Cascade Care.5 On average, these plans decrease deductibles by \$1,000 and "provide more access to first dollar services and co-pays (including primary care visits, mental health services, and generic drugs)."
+As of December 2020, approximately 40% of new enrollees on the Exchange were selecting a public option plan.
+Similar to other health plans offered on the Exchange "there is no explicit hearing aid benefit as part of the Cascade Care standard plan design" (personal communication, HBE, 2021). - The ACA is currently being challenged in the U.S. Court System.
+The U.S. Supreme Court heard oral arguments in November 2020 in a suit to invalidate the ACA.
+The Kaiser Family Foundation stated that "the ACA remains in effect while the litigation is pending.
+However, if all or most of the law is ultimately struck down, it will have complex and far-reaching consequences for the nation's health care system, affecting nearly everyone in some way."
+The court's ruling on the ACA would impact health care coverage and affordability in Washington State. - The Coronavirus Disease 2019 (COVID-19) pandemic has impacted uninsured rates.
+While the uninsured rate in Washington State remained constant between 2018 and 2019 (at approximately 6.1%), the Office of Financial Management (OFM) predicted that the number of uninsured in Washington State increased in 2020 as a result of the COVID-19 pandemic.
+OFM estimates suggested that the uninsured rate doubled in May 2020.